anndrox/brew-web/README.md

 Originally created for personal use, Brew-Web is now shared for others in the homebrewing community.

 🔧 Installation Instructions (Ubuntu or similar)
-1. Install Docker and Docker Compose
-If not already installed:

-bash
-Copy
-Edit
-sudo apt update
-sudo apt install -y docker.io docker-compose unzip curl
-2. Download and unzip the latest release bash
+  1. Download and unzip the latest release

-Copy
-Edit
-cd ~
+bash: cd ~
-curl -L -o brew-web-v1.2.0.zip https://github.com/anndrox/brew-web/raw/main/brew-web-v1.2.0.zip
+bash: curl -L -o brew-web-v1.2.0.zip https://github.com/anndrox/brew-web/raw/main/brew-web-v1.2.0.zip
-unzip brew-web-v1.2.0.zip
+bash: unzip brew-web-v1.2.0.zip
-cd brew-web
+bash: cd brew-web

   3. Start the container

-bash
-Copy
-Edit
-docker compose up -d --build
+bash: docker compose up -d --build

 Visit http://<your-server-ip>:4452 to access the app.

 🔐 Password Reset
 If you've forgotten your password:

-bash
-Copy
-Edit
-rm instance/force_reset.flag
+bash: rm instance/force_reset.flag
-docker compose stop
+bash: docker compose stop
-docker compose up -d --build
+bash: docker compose up -d --build

 Now, visiting the site will prompt you to create a new admin account.

 To change your password manually: